 British Astrantia purveyor Gill Richardson embarked on a quest to breed a red-hued version of Astrantia ‘Shaggy’ and later introduced ‘Burgundy Manor’ as the prized outcome.
 Pronounced, long-lasting, crimson-tipped bracts embellish the sumptuous, petite port-colored flowers festooning domed heads.
-All this starry-eyed floral splendor is presented upon impressive rich green mounds of lithe, slightly curved stems plus attractive palmate foliage that’s long-petioled and deeply lobed.
+All this starry-eyed floral splendor is presented upon impressive vibrant green mounds of lithe, slightly curved stems plus attractive palmate foliage that’s long-petioled and deeply lobed.

 Size: 2' 0" – 2-1/3' high x 18" – 2' 0" wide.